Anatomy Trains Structural Integration (ATSI)

 These patterns put muscles under strain, developing painful trigger points, resulting in the fascia shortening, over lengthening, thickening, gluing itself to surrounding structures, and otherwise compensating for the excess sustained muscular holding.

 As a result, the shape of our bodies change, making us off centre and inefficient.
-This in turn makes movement more restrictive, our breath becomes reduced, the weight of our bodies increases exponentially with gravity pull, and therefore reduces our energy levels.
+This in turn makes movement more restrictive, our breath becomes reduced and therefore reduces our energy levels.
 For many of us, we don’t even realize the lost potential and for others it results in chronic pain and possible injury.

 Anatomy Trains Structural Integration (ATSI) Explained